irfanbaigse/ibaig.com/content/terms.md

 ### Attribution

-If you're inclined to give credit --- a link back to the source attributed to either [Antoine Soetewey](/) or [ibaig.com](/) is good enough for me.
+If you're inclined to give credit --- a link back to the source attributed to either [Irfan Baig](/) or [ibaig.com](/) is good enough for me.

 *Talking about credits, thanks <a href="https://mademistakes.com" target="_blank" rel="noopener">Michael Rose</a> for the template of this page, and <a href="https://jamespanther.com/" target="_blank" rel="noopener">James Panther</a> for the theme of this website.*